Ayana/my-gatsby-site-blog/content/blog/2019-08-30-website-development.md

 categories:
   - Technology
 ---
-Hello friends, I started to develop this website because first of all, I wanted to learn React, Gatsby and Netlify.
+I started to develop this website because first of all, I wanted to learn React, Gatsby and Netlify.
 And also I would like to have the platform that I could show what I do now.

 I've been developing and designing websites for more than 13 years after graduation from collage.
-I actually didn't like digital technology and I was thinking this is not my type of work in the beginning.
+I actually didn't like digital technology and I didn't think this is my type of work in the beginning.

 But as I learn a lot of new technologies, I realized this is really fun things to do and I thought I would like to learn more and develop by myself what I imagine.